alexhanh/jeth/README.md

 You are free to use hex encoded parameters too `client.eth_get_block_by_number('0x0', false)`.

-Note that Jeth won't prefix with '0x' if hex parameters is missing it.
+Note that Jeth won't prefix with '0x' if the user supplied hex encoded parameter is missing the prefix.
 However, at least Geth seems to tolerate unprefixed hex parameters.

 ## Development